oxffaa/gopher-parse-sitemap/README.md

 })
 ```

-But if you are pretty sure that you don't need to handle big-sized sitemaps, maybe better to choose the library with simpler and suitable API.
+But if you are pretty sure that you don't need to handle big-sized sitemaps, may be better to choose a library with simpler and more suitable API.
 In that case, you can try projects like https://github.com/yterajima/go-sitemap, https://github.com/snabb/sitemap, and https://github.com/decaseal/go-sitemap-parser.

 ## Install